-Captain Inspector Requirements; is at all times properly maintained and safely stowed; and that the crew knows where it is kept and how it is to be used.
-Neither the establishment of the NBRSR, nor their use by Bermuda Race Organizing Committee, nor the inspection of a boat under the NBRSR, in any way limits or reduces the complete and unlimited responsibility of the Person in Charge.
-Inspections: A boat may be inspected at any time by an equipment inspector or measurer appointed for the event.
-If she does not comply with these regulations, her entry may be rejected or she will be subject to a protest filed by the Technical Committee.
+Requirements; is at all times properly maintained and safely stowed; and that the crew knows where it is kept and how it is to be used.
+Captain Inspector 1.2.1 Neither the establishment of the NBRSR, nor their use by Bermuda Race Organizing Committee, nor the inspection of a boat under the NBRSR, in any way limits or reduces the complete and unlimited responsibility of the Person in Charge.
+1.3 Inspections: A boat may be inspected at any time by an equipment inspector or measurer appointed for the event.
+If she does not comply with these requirements, her entry may be rejected or she will be subject to a protest filed by the Technical Committee.
 A violation of the Safety Equipment Requirements may result in disqualification or a penalty other than disqualification.
-Equipment Maintenance and Performance: All equipment required shall function properly, be regularly checked, cleaned and serviced, and be of a type, size and capacity suitable for the intended use and size of the boat and number of crew.
+1.4 Equipment Maintenance and Performance: All equipment required shall function properly, be regularly checked, cleaned and serviced, and be of a type, size and capacity suitable for the intended use and size of the boat and number of crew.
 The crew shall have practiced with the equipment.
 This equipment shall be readily accessible while underway and, when not in use, stowed such that deterioration is minimized.
-Heavy Items: A boat's heavy items - such as batteries, stoves, toolboxes, anchors and chain, and internal ballast - shall be secured.
-Strength of Build: A boat shall be strongly built, watertight and, particularly with regard to hulls, decks, and cabin trunks, capable of withstanding solid water and knockdowns.
-Boats must be properly rigged and ballasted, be fully seaworthy and must meet all standards set forth herein.
+1.5 FAQ Heavy Items: A boat's heavy items - such as batteries, stoves, toolboxes, anchors and chain, and internal ballast - shall be secured.
+1.6 Strength of Build: A boat shall be strongly built, watertight and, particularly with regard to hulls, decks, and cabin trunks, capable of withstanding solid water and knockdowns.
+Boats must be properly rigged, be fully seaworthy and shall meet all standards set forth herein.
 A boat's shrouds and at least one forestay shall remain attached at all times.
-Watertight: A boat's hull, including deck, coach roof, windows, hatches, and all other parts, shall form an integral watertight unit.
+1.7 Watertight: A boat's hull, including deck, coach roof, windows, hatches, and all other parts, shall form an integral watertight unit.
 Any openings in the hull shall be capable of being immediately secured to maintain this integrity.
+1.8 Hull Construction Standards: A boat shall meet the scantling requirements outlined in Appendix 1.